 We currently maintain our executive offices at 25852 McBean Parkway, Suite 508, Valencia, CA 91355.
-Thayer Ventures will provide us use of such office space and administrative and support services free of charge.
+Our sponsor will provide us use of such office space and administrative and support services for \$20,000 per month commencing on the date of this prospectus.
 We consider our current office space adequate for our current operations.